AniketDhatrak/Netflix-clone/README.md

-# Getting Started with Create React App
+# Getting Started with Netflix clone

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was developed using React JS and for getting the movies & series data I used the The Movie Database (TMDB) API.

 ## Available Scripts